murundb/murundb.github.io/docs/kinematics/rotations/euler_angles.md

 # Euler Angles

+## Definition

+**Euler angles** are three angles to describe the orientation.
+Most commonly used Euler angles is the yaw, pitch, roll angles which is equivalent to 3-2-1 or $z-y-x$ rotation.

 ## Roll, Pitch, Yaw

 A rotation of one frame to yield another frame can be achieved through a sequence of three eigenaxis rotations,